waqasbhatti/astroph-coffee/INSTALL.md

 A UNIX cronjob set up as follows (assuming US Eastern Time) will work well:

 ```
-29 20 * * 0,2,3,4 /path/to/astroph-coffee/shell/update_arxiv.sh /path/to/astroph-coffee 2>&1
+29 20 * * 0,2,3,4 /path/to/astroph-coffee/shell/update_arxiv.sh /path/to/astroph-coffee > /dev/null 2>&1
-37 20 * * 1 /path/to/astroph-coffee/shell/update_arxiv.sh /path/to/astroph-coffee 2>&1
+38 20 * * 1 /path/to/astroph-coffee/shell/update_arxiv.sh /path/to/astroph-coffee >/dev/null 2>&1
 ```

-These will update the server database at 20:30 US EST on Sunday, Tuesday--Thursday, but at 20:37 on Monday night because the arxiv usually updates later on that night.
+These will update the server database at 20:29 US EST on Sunday and Tuesday through Thursday, but at 20:38 on Monday night, because the arxiv usually updates later on that night.

-The working SQLite database for the server will be in the `astroph-coffee/run/data/astroph.sqlite` file.

 ## Manual update of the arxiv listings